Given the importance of Observability in today’s complex systems, having a set of Observability best practices becomes critical.

 Certain logs must be managed and monitored

-• Firewalls and other intrusion detection devices are an important first line of security.
-Though advanced attacks can nowadays circumvent most firewalls, still monitoring logs here is a must.
+- Firewalls and other intrusion detection devices are an important first line of security.
+Though advanced attacks can nowadays circumvent most firewalls, monitoring logs here is a must.

-• When control policies are not being followed, or some unauthorized changes are occurring, it could be unprofessional behavior, but it could be something sinister.
+- When control policies are not being followed or unauthorized changes are occurring, it could be unprofessional behavior, but it could also be something sinister.
 These changes could be catastrophic and actually bring down a network.

 Applications also generate a lot of logs that need to be monitored.